What is accessibility?

 - Consider accessibility from the start of a project, and test early and often.
 Just like any other bug, an accessibility problem becomes more expensive to fix the later it is discovered.

 - Bear in mind that a lot of accessibility best practices benefit everyone, not just users with disabilities.
-For example, lean semantic markup is not only good for screen readers, it is also fast to load and performant, so better for everyone, especially those on mobile devices, and/or slow conections.
+For example, lean semantic markup is not only good for screen readers, but it is also fast to load and performant.
+This benefits everyone, especially those on mobile devices and/or slow connections.